-HCD has five directors at the date of this Annual Report.
-Mr Nicholas Castellano is an executive director, Mr Stephen Mitchell is the Non-executive Chairman, and Mr Ray Shorrocks, Mr Allan Ritchie and Mr Andrew Seaton are independent Non-executive Directors.
+HCD has four directors at the date of this Annual Report.
+Mr Nicholas Castellano is an executive director, Mr Stephen Mitchell is the Non-executive Chairman, and Mr Ray Shorrocks and Mr Andrew Seaton are independent Non-executive Directors.

-During the prior reporting period, HCD complied with ASX Principle 2.4 which requires that a majority of the Board should be Independent.
+During the prior reporting period, HCD do not comply with ASX Principle 2.4 which requires that a majority of the Board should be Independent.